asherikov/codeincomplete/README.md

 Continuous integration
 ----------------------

+- Note the emphasis on “integration” in the name: the first goal is to make sure that system compiles and runs as a whole – tests, in particular, unit tests, come after that.

 - Continuous integration is often perceived as an isolated environment, which leads to poor design choices in its implementation.
 Literally all tasks